An Incremental Unified Framework for Small Defect Inspection: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset} We choose MVTec-AD~\cite{bergmann2019mvtec} as our dataset, which is a real-world industrial small defect inspection dataset and widely used in this task~\cite{li2022towards,liu2020towards,you2022unified}.
-MVTec-AD contains 15 types of objects or textures, so it can be available for our Incremental Unified Framework.
+\textbf{Datasets} We choose MVTec-AD~\cite{bergmann2019mvtec} and VisA~\cite{zou2022spot} as our dataset.
+MVTec-AD~\cite{bergmann2019mvtec} and VisA~\cite{zou2022spot} have 15 and 12 types of objects, respectively.
+These two employed datasets have well-recognized complex cases for real-world evaluation, and different objects' feature domains show significantly varying distributions, so both of them can be available for our Incremental Unified Framework.